sajjadh47/wp-create-multiple-posts-pages/readme.txt

 == Frequently Asked Questions ==
 = How to use this plugin? =
-Just after installing WP Edit Username plugin, Go to user profile and edit user username by clicking Edit button.
+Just after installing WP Create Multiple Posts & Pages plugin, Go to Main Menu -> Multiple Posts.

 Insert you posts / pages title in each line and set type - status - category and author.
 Click to create a blast posts.

 == Screenshots ==
 1. Posts Creation Panel.
+2. Before Posts Created Screen.
-2. After Posts Created Screen.
+3. After Posts Created Screen.
 == Changelog ==
+= 2.0.2 =
+- Checked for latest wp version 6.8
 = 2.0.1 =
 - Minor changes in codebase only.
 = 2.0.0 =